 Come to Carmel for e.g.

-May, 2015: Michael Hawley has a brief chat with the exceptional Ellsworth Wareham.
+April, 2012: Ellsworth Wareham shares his recommended reading list and discusses longevity in this inspirational presentation.
 Wareham is a cardiac surgeon who practiced his trade with dedication and care, scrubbing up for surgery in the operating room every day, until he retired at the age of 95.

 It was great.
 The best.
 “An Institute for Advanced Study” for the rest of us.George Dyson, Science Historian